-Of these outlaws, who primarily rustled cattle and horses, as well as passing counterfeit bills and becoming experts at escaping from jail, several of them were killed by Sheriff Pat Garrett, but others continued their lives beyond their criminal careers.
+Of these outlaws, who primarily rustled cattle and horses, passed counterfeit bills, and became experts at escaping from jail, several were killed by Sheriff Pat Garrett.
+Still, others continued their lives beyond their criminal careers.

-Tom “Big Foot” O’Folliard, Billy’s second-in-command and a former Regulator, was the first to be killed when Sheriff Pat Garrett shot him at Fort Sumner, New Mexico on December 19, 1880.
-Just five days later, Charlie Bowdre, another former Regulator, was killed by Pat Garrett’s posse at Stinking Springs, New Mexico on December 23, 1880.
-In the end, Garrett tracked down Billy the Kid and killed him on July 14, 1881.
-History varies on the death of “Dirty Dave” Rudabaugh, a former Dodge City Gang member, who most say was decapitated by citizens at Parral, Mexico on February 18, 1886.
+Tom “Big Foot” O’Folliard, Billy’s second-in-command and a former Regulator, was the first to be killed when Sheriff Pat Garrett shot him at Fort Sumner, New Mexico, on December 19, 1880.
+Five days later, Charlie Bowdre, another former Regulator, was killed by Pat Garrett’s posse at Stinking Springs, New Mexico, on December 23, 1880.
+Ultimately, Garrett tracked down Billy the Kid and killed him on July 14, 1881.
+History varies on the death of “Dirty Dave” Rudabaugh, a former Dodge City Gang member, who most say was decapitated by citizens at Parral, Mexico, on February 18, 1886.
 Other reports say he died of old age in Oregon in 1928.
-Billy Wilson, who moved on to Texas after the others were killed was shot by a man named Ed Valentine at Sanderson, Texas on June 14, 1918.
-However, others say that he actually died of natural cause at New Madrid, Missouri on September 30, 1935.
-Tom Pickett, another former Dodge City Gang member, died of old age at Winslow, Arizona on May 14, 1934.
+Billy Wilson, who moved on to Texas after the others were killed, was shot by Ed Valentine at Sanderson, Texas, on June 14, 1918.
+However, others say that he died of natural causes in New Madrid, Missouri, on September 30, 1935.
+Tom Pickett, another former Dodge City Gang member, died of old age in Winslow, Arizona, on May 14, 1934.

 © Kathy Alexander/Legends of America, updated November 2022.